 By default, configuration files for each test suite are located in the test suite root directory on each system.
 However, if an alternate execution directory is specified on the local system, the execute mode configuration file may be located there instead if so desired.
-The name of the build mode configuration file is tetbuild.cfg, that of the execute mode configuration file is tetbuild.cfg.
+The name of the build mode configuration file is tetbuild.cfg, that of the execute mode configuration file is tetezea.cfg and that of the clean mode configuration file is tetzlean.cfg.